hatrangtrann/pdsnd_github/README.md

 ### Description

 This project purpose is to develop a tool analyzing the given bikeshare data.
 In this project, we will explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-Then users will have ability to get data such as popular bike stations, peak usage hours, and average trip durations.
+Then users will have ability to get statistic data such as popular bike stations, peak usage hours, and average trip durations.

 #### Software Needs